Protests in Ukraine and Bulgaria

 This is sad to see.
-In Maidan (Independence Square) in Kiev where Phin and I stayed just 4 months ago, violence has broken out.
+In Maidan (Independence Square) in Kyiv where Phin and I stayed just 4 months ago, violence has broken out.
 People are protesting the decision of Ukraine's president Viktor Yanukovych to suspend negotiations with the European Union on closer integration.
 There has been some violence on both sides, with plenty of cell phone video footage to show these are not just exaggerations from variously biased media.

 In contrast, the protests that have been going on here in Bulgaria since summer have so far been mostly peaceful and show a remarkable understanding between police and protesters.
 This report by a Bulgarian blogger living in Canada is informative, as is this one by a Bulgarian economist living in Germany.